rust-lang/rfcs/text/0000-cargo-embed-dependency-versions.md

 }
 ```

+Not all compilations targets will embed this data.
+Some may support it but disable it by default (e.g. WebAssembly) while others may not support it at all.
+Whether the target support it, and whether embedding this data is enabled by default for a given target is recorded in the [target specification JSON](https://doc.rust-lang.org/rustc/targets/custom.html).
+The exact name of the configuration option is subject to bikeshedding.

 # Drawbacks
 [drawbacks]: #drawbacks

 - Slightly increases the size of the generated binaries.
 However, the increase is [typically below 1%](https://github.com/rust-lang/rfcs/pull/2801#issuecomment-549184251).
 - Adds more platform-specific code to the build process, which needs to be maintained.
+- Slightly more work need to be performed at compile time.
+This implies slightly slower compilation.
+  - If the compilation time impact is deemed to be significant, collecting and embedding this data will be disabled by default in debug profile before stabilization.
+It will be possible to override this default using the per-profile configuration option.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives